-Erin Longbrake MD, PhDAssistant Professor of Neurology; Associate Director, Multiple Sclerosis Fellowship Program, Departments of Neurology and Immunobiology, Yale School of Medicine, New Haven, CT
+Erin Longbrake MD, PhDAssistant Professor of Neurology; Associate Director, Multiple Sclerosis Fellowship Program, Departments of Neurology and Immunobiology, Yale School of Medicine, New Haven, Connecticut

 Dr. Longbrake is an assistant professor in the Department of Neurology.
 She graduated summa cum laude from Cedarville University in 1998, then earned combined MD/PhD degrees at the Ohio State University.
 Her dissertation research focused on the neuro-immune response to traumatic spinal cord injuries.
 Dr. Longbrake then completed her neurology residency at Washington University in St. Louis.
 From 2013-2016, Dr. Longbrake was a Sylvia Lawry fellow of the National MS Society.
 During her fellowship, she was involved in numerous MS clinical trials and focused her research on better understanding the effects of modern MS disease modifying drugs.
 Dr. Longbrake is a member of the Alpha Omega Alpha Society and the American Academy of Neurology.
 She joined the Yale faculty in 2016.

 DisclosuresDr.
 Longbrake has received honoraria for consulting for: Genentech, Celegene, Biogen, EMD Serono, Genzyme, Teva.